koshka77/mfurin-vizstory/final_p2.md

 ### My story in Shorthand

 Based on my revised wireframe, I made my visualizations.
 I planned to use flourish to make my graphs and then shorthand to create a story.
-Even though I know how to use Tableau, I decided to use Flourish for two reasons: I already have knowledge of Tableau (I worked with a tool for two years) and Flourish is just easier.
+Even though I knew how to use Tableau, I decided to use Flourish for two reasons: I already have knowledge of Tableau (I worked with a tool for two years) and wanted to explore teh new tool and Flourish is just easier.

 After I created my graphs in flourish, I was ready to implement my story in Shorthand.
 While working on chapters in Shorthand, I realized that I had to insert
 -	a few fact cards about rising global temperature and carbon dioxide emissions as I planned in my revised wireframes.
--	I added a few pictures during transitions form one subtopic to another to make the visualization smoother
+-	a few pictures during transitions from one subtopic to another to make the visualization smoother.
--	I used differ background pictures to help the reader navigate through the story to visually absorb the main idea before the reader start reading the text and looks the graph.
+- different background pictures to help the reader navigate through the story to visually absorb the main idea before the reader start reading the text and looks the graph.